-Hot spots are basically angry looking sores.
+Before we get started on how to treat a hot spot, we need to first know how to recognize one!
+In short, hot spots are angry looking sores.
 They are characterized as being red, hairless, inflamed areas of skin that are warm to the touch and very painful and itchy for your dog.
 They're fairly easy to spot as most often the area exudes pus and can be foul smelling.
 You'll probably notice your dog obsessively itching, licking and biting at the area.

 You may also notice that they seem to appear out of nowhere.
 This is fairly typical as these sores start out as small circular patches that enlarge rapidly - frequently within a matter of hours.
 This is caused by your dog licking and biting at the area due to the extreme discomfort.